WistfulHopes/NightSkyEngine/Doxygen/md/bearings.md

 ## Cels
 Frame data and anything else that should only update at a specific point of a state is handled by the Cel system.
 Cels are a two-part system: one part being the Cel Gate, and the other part being in the Player Object's Collision Data.

 By using a Cel Gate macro in a state, you can create a "divider" of sorts for your state code.
-Code connected to the Exec line will execute immediately upon a Cel's activation, and code connected to the Skip line will execute any other time.
+Code connected to the On Enter line will execute immediately upon a Cel's activation, and code connected to the On Update line will execute otherwise.
 The Duration parameter of the macro sets how long a Cel lasts.
-Once a Cel's duration elapses, the next Cel Gate will activate, thereby creating a frame data system.
+Once a Cel's duration elapses, the Next Cel line will activate, thereby creating a frame data system.
+All Cel Gates should be connected via the Next Cel line.

 For the Collision Data part, Cels can be connected to animation frames and collision data via the Set Cel Name function.
 By setting the current Battle Object's Cel name to the corresponding entry in the Collision Data, the Battle Object's animation and collision data will be updated.